near/docs/docs/tutorials/contracts/nfts/5-approval.md

 Currently, an NFT can **only** be transferred by its owner.
 You need to change that restriction so that people that have been approved can also transfer NFTs.
 In addition, you'll make it so that if an approval ID is passed, you can increase the security and check if both the account trying to transfer is in the approved list **and** they correspond to the correct approval ID.
 This is to address the problem we ran into earlier.

-In the internal file, you need to change the logic of the `internal_transfer` method as that's where the restrictions are being made.
+In the `internal.rs` file, you need to change the logic of the `internal_transfer` method as that's where the restrictions are being made.
 Change the internal transfer function to be the following:

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/5.approval/nft-contract/src/internal.rs#L135-L201
 ```

-This will check if the the sender isn't the owner and then if they're not, it will check if the sender is in the approval list.
+This will check if the sender isn't the owner and then if they're not, it will check if the sender is in the approval list.
 If an approval ID was passed into the function, it will check if the sender's actual approval ID stored on the contract matches the one passed in.

 #### Refunding storage on transfer